I don’t know why a trip to the grocery store with my oldest always results in a public temper tantrum, but it does.

 When we got to the car, I unloaded the bags into the trunk, put the kids in their car seats and left the cart in the parking lot.

 My son was in tears—again.
-This time he wanted to “drive” the car, and we needed to leave.
+This time my spirited toddler wanted to “drive” the car, and we needed to leave.
 Parenting is messy and imperfect.
 There are tears and emotions and power struggles.

 But at least—for 10 minutes—there was peace, harmony, happiness and even some magical fairy dust between the kids and me.